AI coaching - why a human who has built something beats a chatbot every time

 Most AI coaching is a chatbot pretending to care

-It takes a CEO to coach a CEO.
-Someone who’s never managed board expectations, made payroll decisions under pressure, or shipped a product from a blank screen to paying customers - that person can’t meaningfully coach another executive on AI strategy.
+Someone who’s never managed board expectations, made payroll decisions under pressure, or shipped a product from a blank screen to paying customers can’t meaningfully coach another executive on AI strategy.
 They can read you a checklist.
 That’s not coaching.

 Three types of CEO and where they get stuck

-What AI coaching looks like in practice
+What AI coaching actually looks like

 Tools like Claude Projects let you build persistent context about your business.
 Upload your strategy docs, your org chart, your product roadmap, your competitive analysis.
-Then every conversation starts from a place of understanding.
-The difference between a generic AI response and a genuinely useful one is almost always about context, not about which model you’re using.
+Then every conversation starts from a place of real understanding.
+The difference between a generic AI response and a genuinely useful one is almost always context, not which model you’re using.

 For the practical foundations of working with these tools, I wrote a detailed guide on prompt engineering that covers the iterative approach.